SC2.0 More Details »

 Combinatorial DNA libraries are powerful, high-throughput tools used in a variety of applications, including metabolic pathway and microbial strain engineering for optimizing biological systems and producing high-value chemicals, biofuels, pharmaceuticals, and sustainable food.
 Combinatorial DNA libraries, or combinatorial assembly libraries, are made as a set of predefined DNA parts strategically assembled in a specific arrangement.

-Built on our advanced, high-throughput platforms and world-renowned expertise in gene synthesis, GenScript offers comprehensive combinatorial DNA library services to accelerate the build phase of your “design, build, exam & learn” development cycle so you can efficiently move through the process of optimizing or developing bio-based products.
+Built on our advanced, high-throughput platforms and world-renowned expertise in gene synthesis, GenScript offers comprehensive combinatorial DNA library services for various downstream screening needs to help accelerate your metabolic pathway and microbial strain engineering process.

 You can use our custom-built combinatorial DNA libraries in a variety of applications across many disciplines of life sciences, from plant biology to drug development.
 The following lists three major areas of combinatorial DNA library applications: